-There may be times where you may want to store leftover meals so you would be able to eat it at a later time.
+There may be times where you may want to store leftover meals to eat it at a later time.
 When storing food, be sure to follow food safety guidelines to ensure best practices.
 Food safety is described as handling, preparation, and storage of food in ways that prevent food-borne illnesses.

-→ Our meals stay FRESH for up to 3 days in the refrigerator.
+- Our meals are fresh for up to 3 days in the refrigerator.
 Additionally, you can place your meals in the freezer for 14 days.

+- Microwave: 1.5 minutes

+- Toaster Oven: 165 F degrees 2-4 minutes